Criteria for Admission

-Approximately 240-300 applicants will be invited to interview.
-MMI's are conducted in-person on the UC Davis campus in early December.
-Interviews are mandatory for consideration of admission and cannot be conducted remotely by phone or video conferencing.
+Approximately 240 applicants will be invited to the virtual MMI's conducted using Kira Talent, a video technology platform that provides the structure for a seamless interview experience.
+Interviews take place in early December.
+MMI's are mandatory for consideration of admission and cannot be conducted remotely.

-Non-native English speaking applicants must take the ib-TOEFL test unless they received a bachelor’s degree from an English speaking university in the U.S. The TOEFL test must be taken by August 31st and scores must be sent to school code 4834 by September 15th.
-The minimum acceptable score is 105.
+Non-native English speaking applicants must take the ib-TOEFL test unless they received a bachelor’s degree from an English speaking university in the U.S. The minimum acceptable score is 105.
+The TOEFL test must be taken by August 31 and scores must be sent to school code 4834 by the September deadline of the application cycle.

+While we offer a variety of funding for students, there is no specific funding for international students.
 If offered admission, international students must provide evidence of the first year of living and tuition expenses before an I-20 is granted.
 International students can expect to pay approximately $51,000-57,000 per year (subject to change) in tuition and registration fees for the duration of the program (4 years).
 This amount does not include housing and living expenses.
-Please visit our financial aid information at http://financialaid.ucdavis.edu/graduate/vet/cost.html.
+Please visit our financial aid information for more information about expected costs.